please if you have any comments or more information regarding this record.

 Died: 1940 08 23

-Dorothea Sarah Florence Alexandra, Lady Phillips (née Ortlepp) was a South African art patroness and promoter of indigenous culture.
+Dorothea Sarah Florence Alexandra, Lady Phillips (née Ortlepp) was a South African art patroness and promoter of the local arts.
 She was married to Sir Lionel Phillips, 1st Baronet, a mining magnate and politician and was known by one of her middle names, Florence.

 Lady Phillips died at her home Vergelegen at the age of 77.